dsccommunity/DFSDsc/README.md

 * **DfsnPath**: The DFS Namespace Path to this Replication Group folder is mapped to.
 This does NOT create the Namespace folders, it only sets the name in the folder object.
 Optional.
 * **DomainName**: The AD domain the Replication Group should created in.
 Optional.

-### xDFSRepGroupMembership
+### xDFSReplicationGroupMembership
 This resource is used to configure Replication Group Folder Membership.
 It is usually used to set the **ContentPath** for each Replication Group folder on each Member computer.
 It can also be used to set additional properties of the Membership.
-This resource shouldn't be used for folders where the Content Path is set in the xDFSRepGroup.
+This resource shouldn't be used for folders where the Content Path is set in the xDFSReplicationGroup.

 #### Parameters
 * **GroupName**: The name of the Replication Group.
 Required.